-Custody matters are typically stressful on both the parents and their children.
-Whether parents have recently gone through divorce, or perhaps never married, generally the child’s best interest means having a good relationship with both parents.
+Custody matters are typically stressful on both the parents and their children, as our Tulsa child custody attorneys are very aware.
+Whether parents have recently gone through divorce, or perhaps never married, its in the best interest of your children that the parents limit a child’s exposure to the conflict.
 However, there are legitimate reasons for preventing some parents from having custody and/or visitation rights.
-Such reasons include, but are not limited to, a parent’s abusive behavior, a parent’s mental and/or physical unfitness, a parent’s absence from the child’s life, where each parent lives, and the child’s own interests and wishes.
+Such reasons include a parent’s abusive behavior, a parent’s mental and/or physical unfitness, a parent’s absence from the child’s life, where each parent lives, and the child’s own interests and wishes.

 Many Oklahoma parents believe custody matters are cut and dry – either you have custody of your child, or not.
 Custody matters are actually a little more complex.
 A judge must consider a variety of factors when determining which parent or legal guardian should have child custody.
 Our Tulsa child custody attorneys have helped countless Oklahoma parents resolve child custody concerns.